 Create a colorful and fun DIY wind chime using recycled marker caps!
 The perfect craft for all of those dried-out markers!

-Hello crafty friends!
+Hello Crafty Friends!
 Today I’m excited to share a fun craft project that uses recycled materials.
 I created this fun and colorful DIY Wind Chime using recycled marker caps!
 If you have a bunch of dried-out markers laying around your house this is a great use for them.
 I created this wind chime to hang outside in our yard but it would also be fun to hang inside and brighten up a room.
 Add small beads in-between the marker caps to catch the light and add a little extra sparkle!

-I finished my wind chime over the weekend so it has only been outside for a couple days.
+I finished my wind chime over the weekend so it has only been outside for a few days.
 I’ll be sure to update this post after a few weeks to let you know how it is holding up outside.
 The embroidery hoop is painted with outdoor acrylic paint and I used dabs of water resistant Guerilla glue to secure the yarn to the hoop.
 The big question will be how the yarn holds up.
 You could use something a little stronger than yarn like jewelry wire or twine.
 I used jewelry wire on my watering can garden ornament and it has held up really well in the rain for a year now.

 Below is the tutorial and the supplies needed to make your own DIY Wind chime!